 1. Data Security

-Companies should implement a “security by design” approach in relation to Internet of Things devices embedding security feasures into the products at the outset through privacy and security assessments of the risks connected to collection and retention of consumer information.
+Companies should implement a “security by design” approach in relation to Internet of Things devices embedding security features into the products at the outset through privacy and security assessments of the risks connected to the collection and retention of consumer information.

-The increase of cybercrime risks is a major issue for IoT technologies, an the principle of “privacy by design” is one of the backbones of the upcoming new European privacy regulation therefore a consistent approach is envisaged by US and European companies.
+The increase of cybercrime risks is a major issue for IoT technologies, the principle of “privacy by design” is one of the backbones of the upcoming new European privacy regulation.
+Therefore, a consistent approach is envisaged by US and European companies.

 2. Data Minimization

 Companies should have policies and practices that impose reasonable limits on the collection and retention